Water Shader Breakdown

 - In order to produce nice looking water caustics I’m using a technique I saw in a Brackeys video (Which was based off of this video), but rather than sampling the Voronoi using object UVs, I’m basing it off the X and Z components of world space positions reconstructed from depth.

 We’ll first create a Scene Color node.
 This node will allow us to sample a texture of opaque objects the camera renders and we can offset the UVs put into this by some noise to create distortions.
 For this node to work properly, we need to click the cog on the Master node and set the surface mode to Transparent.
 You will also need to enable the Opaque Texture (and Depth Texture for later) options on the URP/LWRP Asset.
-For more information see the Scene Color post.
-Also see Depth for information on the Scene Depth node.
+For more information see FAQ : Scene Color node info.
+Also see Depth for information on the Scene Depth node used later.

 So we can add some colour to our water, take the output of the Scene Color node and put it into the B input on a Lerp node.
 Then create a Color node with a blue/cyan colour and put this into the A input.
 We can then plug a Vector1 value into the T input in order to control the visibility of our water.
 I’m using a value of 0.6 for this.
 You may also want to convert it to a Vector1 property so it can be edited from the material inspector.
 We’ll put the output of this Lerp into the Color input on the Master node.